Translate your messages

 Not seeing this AI feature?

-Make sure “Customer.io AI” is enabled in Privacy & Data settings.
+Make sure “Customer.io AI” is enabled in Privacy, Data, & AI settings.
 Reach out to an Account Admin if you can’t edit the toggle.

 Regenerate translations with AI

-If you made a change to your default message and want translations to reflect the updates, you’ll need to delete the translations then re-add the language variants.
+For most editors, if you made a change to your default message and want translations to reflect the updates, you’ll need to delete the translations and then re-add the language variants.

 Retry failed AI translations

-If a translation fails, you can click Retry in the failure notification to try again.
+Sometimes a translation fails, like when there’s an issue connecting with our AI service.
+If a translation fails, you can click Retry in the failure notification.

 The retry button appears if any translation fails